netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-6/README.md

 The store holds a **state** for the application.
 In this first task we want to move our data into a store, and we'll see about changing the state of the store later.

-In our `List.vue` component we have hard coded `feed()` as a list of items that we display.
+In our `List.vue` component we have hard coded `feed` as a list of items that we display.
 However, this list may change as items are added, changed or removed.

 We need to move this data into a store.
 In Vue.js the store is handled by Vuex.
-At this point we usually would have installed the `vuex` component by using `npm` on the command line.
+At this point we usually would have installed the `vuex` component by using `npm` or `vue` on the command line.
 Luckily, we already included it when we initialized the project, so we're all good.

 You should find `store/index.js` in your `src` folder.
 It should like something like this: